 For wax finishes, an appropriate wax, such as Fiddes Supreme Wax Polish, can also be used to help clean and nourish the furniture.

 For lacquer finishes and more stubborn stains, Fiddes Wood Surface cleaner widely available online is also suitable to use: https://fiddes.co.uk/shop/floor-finishes/wood-flooring-refresher/.
 This will also help nourish and the maintain the finish of your furniture.

 Our waxed/unlacquered finish reclaimed wood furniture is finished with a coating of Fiddes furniture wax.
 From time to time it’s worthwhile reapplying another layer to keep building up protection.
 It will also help with any chips or colour loss.
 Alternatively, a beeswax polish can be used.
 This can be applied with a cloth, left to harden, then gently buffed.
 Both will condition the wood, keeping it looking as good as new!

-If required, a clear lacquer can also be used from time to time to repair or replenish the lacquer coating.
+If required, the lacquer can also be topped up from time to time to repair or replenish the coating.

 Outdoor reclaimed furniture

 Our outdoor reclaimed wood is treated to be weather resistant and then finished with a stain and lacquer/varnish.